-Include the following information in your documentation (emails) and telephone calls:
+Include the following information in your documentation (emails) and telephone calls.

-- Date / Time of call
+- Date/Time of call

 - Caller name, organisation (region) and contact phone number

 - Patient name and DOB

 - +/- Patient's parent or guardian name and contact details (phone number)

 - CASE INFORMATION

 - Your advice or action taken

-- Recommended action(s) that any other VFPMS staff will now need to undertake (administrative work, patient follow-up including communication with other professionals and family members, organising appointments or investigations, review of results, etc.).
+- Recommended action(s) that any other VFPMS staff will now need to undertake (administrative work, patient follow-up including communication with other

+professionals and family members, organising appointments or investigations, review of results, etc.).

-It is recommended that for cases involving inpatients (particularly at hospitals other than RCH and MCH), that the referring doctor is included as a recipient of the email documenting the call so that he / she has a written copy of the VFPMS advice provided.
+It is recommended that for cases involving inpatients (particularly at hospitals other than RCH and MCH), that the referring doctor is included as a recipient of the email documenting the call so that he/she has a written copy of the VFPMS advice provided.

-A handover email should be sent to the VFPMS on-call doctors rostered for the weekend regarding MCH or RCH in-patients that are anticipated to remain in hospital over the weekend, in case they are called for advice about forensic management or other issues that arise.
+A handover email should be sent to the VFPMS on-call doctors rostered for the weekend regarding MCH or RCH in-patients that are expected to remain in hospital over the weekend, in case the VFPMS doctors are called for advice about forensic management or other issues that arise.
 This may also be necessary during the week if contact between the in-patient team and VFPMS is anticipated overnight.

 As a general principle across the VFPMS statewide network, VFPMS staff should ensure that their advice is documented in patients' medical records, noting that the method used to document this advice may vary between sites.
-It is hoped that this additional effort to document advice provided by VFPMS will reduce the risk of miscommunication.
+It is hoped that this additional effort to document advice provided by VFPMS will reduce the risk of miscommunication (and prevent error resulting from miscommunication/s).

-4.5 Referral to specialists, ordering investigations
+4.5 Referral to specialists, ordering investigations.

-Children should be referred to paediatric subspecialists for their opinion in the same way that referrals to specialists would occur for children assessed by paediatricians working in general medical clinics or in the community.
-Trainees are encouraged NOT to refer togatehoyse medical specialists unless the need for referral has been discussed with a VFPMS consultant.
+Children should be referred to paediatric subspecialists for their opinion in the same way and at the same thresholds as referrals to specialists occur for children assessed by paediatricians working in general medical clinics or in the community.
+Trainees are encouraged NOT to refer to medical specialists unless the need for referral has been discussed with a VFPMS consultant.
 Initially advice may be sought from other VFPMS SMS who have experience in diagnosing conditions that can be confused with abuse / assault and who are well informed about paediatric haematological, dermatological and gynaecological conditions and uncommon conditions involving other subspecialist areas of practice.

 Because VFPMS SMS are required to know a great deal about conditions that might be confused with abuse, (for example, coagulation disturbances, fractures, internal injuries, and accidental trauma as well as methods used to determine the cause and timing of injury), their advice should be sought prior to referral to other subspecialist consultants.
+In other words, first ask VFPMS consultants (many of us are more expert in 'thinking about' differential diagnoses/considering conditions across a broad range of 'internal medicine' that can be confused with injury, than some of the subspecialists).

 The medical evaluation of children with whom the VFPMS has contact should be thorough and comprehensive.
-In addition, there is often a therapeutic component to our engagement.
+In addition, there is often a therapeutic component to our engagement with children and their carers.
 VFPMS staff are supported and encouraged to intervene to improve children's safety, health, growth, development, relationships, behaviour and social engagement.

-VFPMS staff are encouraged to perform developmental assessments using RACP recommended age-appropriate developmental assessment tools, to telephone staff at school (with parental permission) and to communicate with others involved in children's lives, particularly Child Protection practitioners.
+VFPMS staff are encouraged to perform developmental assessments using RACP recommended age-appropriate developmental assessment tools, to telephone staff at schools and kindergartens (with parental permission) and to communicate with others involved in children's lives, particularly Child Protection practitioners.
 Some children will require consultations on more than one date for a comprehensive evaluation to be undertaken.